Guidance for twisted particle filter: a continuous-time perspective: Importance sampling for discrete-time and continuous-time models

 with

 Then it is not difficult to check that the twisted model preserves the quantity \eqref{eq:Zdisdef}.
-We conclude this property in the following proposition (see Appendix \ref{app:proofsec2} for a detailed proof): \begin{proposition} Consider the twisted model defined in \eqref{eq:twistedtransition}--\eqref{eq:ellk}.
+We conclude this property in the following proposition (see Appendix \ref{app:proofsec2} for a detailed proof via a straightforward calculation): \begin{lemma} Consider the twisted model defined in \eqref{eq:twistedtransition}--\eqref{eq:ellk}.
 Recall the quantity $Z_{dis}(x)$ defined in \eqref{eq:Zdisdef}.
 Then